message_id as the canonical per-message auction identifier.

-Platforms capture user queries, commands, or questions expressed in natural language. -
+A Platform is an application, interface, or agentic environment that:- Receives user intent AI Platforms capture user queries, commands, or questions expressed in natural language.

 Emits a

-Operators credit platforms for valid exposures, clicks, or conversions based on AIP settlement rules.
+- Receives payouts for verified events Operators credit platforms for valid outcomes based on AIP settlement rules.

-Examples of Platforms
+Examples of platforms

-Examples of Platforms include:- AI assistants and copilots
+Examples of platforms include:- AI assistants and copilots

 - Chat-based search interfaces